PLF Application Form for Summer 2023 and AY 2023-2024

 Where will the consultations occur and how long will the sessions be?

-UWC PLFs: Peer learning facilitation occurs in Humanities A61 (located inside the entryway to the A51 Auditorium),Rieber Hall 162, Powell 238, the Transfer Student Center, and the Science & Engineering Library.
+UWC PLFs: Peer learning facilitation occurs in Kaplan A61 (located inside the entryway to the A51 Auditorium),Rieber Hall 162, and online via Zoom.
 Scheduled appointments last 30 or 50 minutes; walk-in appointments last anywhere from 15 minutes to 50 minutes, depending on when the student arrives and how many other students are waiting to be seen.

 Can I work only in the summer or only one quarter?